-Like, okay, there are a lot of weird fucking things I could talk about—the bird-assisted timer scam, or the item system that has absolutely no reason to exist, or the bizzare number of taunts that double as powerup supers if you let them run for completely impossible amounts of time.
+There are a lot of weird fucking things I could talk about—the bird-assisted timer scam, or the item system that has absolutely no reason to exist, or the bizzare number of taunts that double as powerup supers if you let them run for completely impossible amounts of time.
 But the most incomprehensible thing about Ultimate Ninja 5, besides the fact that this series was able to financially survive 5 games, is that its single-player mode is a completely different game.
 LIke, they just took the remmnants of what I assume was a canceled Naruto brawler, shoved them into an anemic and wheezing Paper Mario-style structural shell, and shipped it with NO FUCKING FEAR.

 I honestly have no idea how anything like this game comes t

 #19: Tatsunoko Fight

 I like to imagine that this game came in a blank gray box with the words "FIGHTING GAME" on the front in black lettering.
 It's minimum viable product.
 It's there.